MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/moving-platform-unity.md

 # Moving Platform Mode in Unity

-Moving Platform Mode is a feature available for Hololens 2 that allows the device to work correctly on moving platforms, such as ships, oil platforms etc.
+Moving Platform Mode is a feature that's available for Hololens 2 and allows the device to work correctly on moving platforms such as ships, oil platforms, etc.

 [Learn more about Moving Platform Mode](https://docs.microsoft.com/hololens/hololens2-moving-platform)